PhilipYip1988/python-tutorials/014_csv_pickle_json/readme.md

 ![img_060](./images/img_060.png)

-A file is usually opened using a with code block which automaitcally closes the file when the code block terminates.
+A file is usually opened using a with code block which automatically closes the file when the code block terminates.
 For clarity the file is explicitly closed:

 ```
 import pickle